GaloisInc/.github/README.md

 Check that the Cabal configuration file is compatible with the version of the Cabal library bundled with GHC.

-By default, commands like `cabal build` will process the Cabal configuration files (`.cabal`, `cabal.project{,.freeze}`) using the version of the Cabal library that is bundled with the `cabal-install` tool.
-However, if a project supports older versions of GHC, it can be helpful to check that the Cabal configuration files can be parsed using the version of the Cabal library that is [bundled with GHC][bundled].
+Many Haskell projects support compilation with older GHC versions to help users build the project even if they lack access to the latest GHC and Cabal packages, such as when using versions provided by their OS package manager on older systems.
+However, compatibility with older Cabal versions is often overlooked.
+By default, commands like cabal build use the Cabal library version bundled with the cabal-install tool to process configuration files (.cabal, cabal.project{,.freeze}).
+If a project's CI configuration only tests recent cabal-install versions, it may build with older GHC versions but only with newer Cabal versions.
+This undermines compatibility, as users with older Cabal versions will still be unable to build the project.

+This action verifies that the project is buildable with the Cabal library version [bundled with GHC][bundled].
+These GHC/Cabal versions are typically available in the same OS package sets.
+Using this action to check GHC/Cabal compatibility helps prevent accidental failures to support older combinations that users may rely on.

 [bundled]: https://gitlab.haskell.org/ghc/ghc/-/wikis/commentary/libraries/version-history